Where can I go for advice & information?

 Young Person's Specialist Service (16 to 18 years)

 At any time in our lives, anyone can experience any type of mental health difficulties - if you have any worries or want to check things out - drop in for a chat!
-We are available each Wednesday afternoon, from 1.00pm to 4.00pm.
+Young Persons Sspecialist Service are available Wednesday afternoon, from 1.00pm to 4.00pm.
 There is no need to make an appointment.

 Will my enquiry be handled confidentially at The Space@Connexions?